Chelsea Manning: 2019 jailing for contempt

-In February 2019, Manning received a subpoena to testify in a U.S. government case against WikiLeaks founder Julian Assange, the existence of which had been accidentally revealed in November 2018, which was proceeding under prosecutors in Virginia.
-Manning objected to the secrecy of the grand jury proceedings and announced she would refuse to testify, saying "we've seen this power abused countless times to target political speech.
+In February 2019, Manning received a subpoena to testify in a U.S. government case proceeding under prosecutors in Virginia against Assange, the existence of which had been accidentally revealed in November 2018.
+Manning objected to the secrecy of the grand jury proceedings and announced she would refuse to testify, saying: "We’ve seen this power abused countless times to target political speech.
 I have nothing to contribute to this case and I resent being forced to endanger myself by participating in this predatory practice."
-Manning also said she had provided all the information she had in 2013 during her court martial and that she stood by her previous answers.
+She added that she had provided all the information she had in 2013 during her court martial and that she stood by her previous answers.